Delegating a generic top-level domain

 What is a delegation request?

-As part of the responsibilities for managing the root zone, ICANN’s IANA department is responsible for receiving requests to delegate domains in the DNS root zone.
+As part of the responsibilities for managing the root zone, We are responsible for receiving requests to delegate domains in the DNS root zone.
 Note that this process is distinct from the process used to apply to be eligible for a new gTLD.

 The delegation process results in the “NS” records being placed in the DNS root zone to make the domain active in the domain name system.
 This then facilitates the registry operator to commence the process to bring the registry service into production.

 At the conclusion of the evaluation process for a new gTLD, i.e. following contract execution and pre-delegation testing by ICANN, the registry operator will be provided with a unique delegation token and URL to our Root Zone Management (RZM) site for new gTLD delegations.

 Registry operators that are ready to commence a request for delegation must visit the RZM site and enter their token in order to commence the procedure.

 At the start of the procedure, the registry operator or its agent (requestor) is asked to provide an email address to serve as a contact point for the life of the request.
 This email address will be validated to ensure it works correctly.

 Following this, the requestor will be asked to provide details on the sponsoring organisation (i.e. contracted party), its designated administrative and technical contacts, and its technical configuration.
 The requirements for these elements are the same as for other types of root zone changes.
 The request will follow the routine change processing steps as defined below.
 In addition to following the routine steps, a delegation report will be sent to the Root Zone Administrator.

 Once a request has been lodged, an applicant can revisit the delegation page with their token in order to be provided with a view of the current status of their requests.
 Any questions regarding the process can be directed to email@example.com.

 - After Pre-Delegation testing has been successfully completed, the requester receives unique, secure credentials to initiate a request within the automated RZM System.